A frozen super-Earth orbiting a star at the bottom of the Main Sequence: Conclusions

 \planet~ is a landmark exoplanet discovery suggesting that planet formation occurs down to to the very low mass end of the stellar population.
-It is the first microlensing event for which multi epoch AO data has been obtained and demonstrates the usefulness of this technique for microlensing, for constraining the physical characteristics of microlensing planetary systems and providing important experiences to optimize future AO observations, which ideally should be carried out in ToO mode for the first epoch, to ensure the source is still significantly magnified.
+This is in agreement with the recent statistical results of \cite{2012Natur.481..167C} that on average, every star in the Milky Way hosts at least one planet. \event~ is the first microlensing event for which multi epoch AO data has been obtained and demonstrates the usefulness of this technique for microlensing, by constraining the physical characteristics of microlensing planetary systems and providing important experiences to optimize future AO observations, which ideally should be carried out in ToO mode for the first epoch, to ensure the source is still significantly magnified.